xfgavin/SmartRider/setup/playbook/README.md

 2. changehostname.sh: this script will modify hostnames of the cluster
 3. config_storage.sh: if you setup extra storage attached to your servers, you may use this script to setup.
 4. StartSparkCluster.sh: you may use this script to start your spark cluster.

+If you receive error when installing rtree, you may consider install python3-rtree package provided by ubuntu instead.